microsoft/atlas-design/site/src/components/gradient-card.md

 # Gradient card

-The `.gradient-card` class contains a predefined gradient border, border width and border radius for consistency.
-The inner `.gradient-card-content` element handles the border radius size and default background color for the card content and may be modified by Atomic classes.
+The `.gradient-card` class contains a predefined gradient border, default border width and default border radius.
+The inner `.gradient-card-content` element has a default background color and padding but can be modified by Atomic classes.

 ```html
 <div class="gradient-card">